conorjudgetech/ai-memory-database/README.md

 3. **Python version issues**
    - This project requires Python 3.10 or higher
    - Check your Python version: `python --version`

+4. **Couchbase connection errors**
+   - Verify your Couchbase Capella cluster is running
+   - Check your connection string format: `couchbases://cb.xxx.cloud.couchbase.com`
+   - Ensure your database credentials are correct
+   - Verify the bucket name exists in your cluster
+   - Check if your IP is allowlisted in Capella (if using IP restrictions)

+5. **"Bucket not found" error**
+   - Make sure the bucket name in your `.env` file matches exactly
+   - Verify the bucket exists in your Couchbase Capella cluster
+   - Check that your user has access to the bucket

+6. **"Authentication failed" error**
+   - Verify your username and password are correct
+   - Ensure the database user has the right permissions (Read/Write)
+   - Check if the user is enabled in Capella

 ### Virtual Environment Commands